Trusting balance: Shifting weight with levers and rolling

 The second half of this lesson with the long legs providing a counterweight to the chest and head.

-This lesson takes everything you learned about bending the spine and counterbalancing the legs and puts into a larger, more demanding rolling motion.
+This lesson takes everything you learned about bending the spine and counterbalancing the legs and puts it into a larger, more demanding rolling motion.
 It feels amazing when each bone starts to press and lift in a coordinated way.
 I can’t tell you how easy it feels after you discover how to use the entire spine.
 This lesson flattens out my back like nothing else.
-Even though the middle of this lesson can be a a puzzle, the whole back changes by the end.
+Even though the middle of this lesson can be a puzzle, the whole back changes by the end.

 For this lesson you do a lot of rolling up the spine so make sure your spine feels bendy and flexible, ideally from doing the previous lessons!